Was international counsel to Chinese coffee chain Luckin, helping it complete a Cayman-US restructuring

 - INSOL: Former Co-Chair and current Member of G-36 Committee, former INSOL Fellow, Moderator at Singapore Conference

 - Global Restructuring Review: Editorial Board Member, Co-Chair of GRR NY Live, Speaker at Latin Lawyer-GRR Live Restructuring Summit

 - IBA: Former Co-Chair of Insolvency Legislation and Policy Subcommittee, Member of Latin American Regional Forum, Speaker at Annual IBA Conference

-- International Insolvency Institute: Founding Director, former President and current Member, Speaker at Annual III Conference
+- International Insolvency Institute: Founding Director, former President and current full and NextGen Members, Speakers at Annual III Conference

 - UNCITRAL: Member of Official U.S. Delegation to the Insolvency Working Group of the United Nations Commission on International Trade Law